Find Grad Schools

 35 Yearly Graduations

 The 16th most popular school in the country for aerospace engineering majors who are seeking their master's degree is University of Florida.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 35 people received their master's degree in aerospace engineering from UF.
-About 15% of this group were women, and 28% were students from an underrepresented racial-ethnic group.
+Of these students, 17% were women and 19% were members of underrepresented racial-ethnic groups.

 #16